SaheelFaisal/Gesture-Based-Interface/README.md

 # Gesture-Based-Interface
-Gesture based interface developed as a team project for the HackWestTX 2023 hackathon
+A Gesture-based interface developed as a team project for the HackWestTX 2023